next2heaven/issue_multi_quill/README.md

 ## Selecting Text Issue (iOS and Android)
-When selecting a word and then moving the start or end handles to extent the selection it will produce this error:
+When selecting a word and then moving the start or end handles to extend the selection it will produce this error:

 *ScrollController not attached to any scroll views.
 'package:flutter/src/widgets/scroll_controller.dart':